 Field Trip: Early American Daily Life Program

 Experience the past in real-time with historic demonstrations and activities to learn about daily American life in the 18th and 19th centuries.
-Enter the historic White Path Cabin, once home to Cherokee leader Nunna-tsune-ga “White Path,” play with historic toys and games like the Jacob's ladder and cup-and-ball, watch a blacksmithing demonstration in the Hoyt Herrin Blacksmith Shop, and explore artifacts during an Exhibit Scavenger Hunt.
+Enter the historic White Path Cabin, once home to Cherokee leader Nunna-tsune-ga “White Path”; play with historic toys and games like the Jacob's ladder and cup-and-ball; try your hand at historic homestead chores like corn grinding and butter churning; watch a blacksmithing demonstration in the Hoyt Herrin Blacksmith Shop, and explore artifacts during an Exhibit Scavenger Hunt.

 Covers Georgia Standards of Excellence SS8H2 & SS8H4